FAQs: Ballot & Voting Eligibility

 on the day of the Election.

-If you are not already registered to vote, the registration deadline is Oct 7, 2013 for the Nov 5, 2013 Municipal Election.
+If you are not already registered to vote, the registration deadline is April 21st for the May 20, 2014 General Primary.

 In addition to proper identification, you may choose to bring the following items with you to the polls:

 I will be 18 after registration closes, but before the election.
 May I register?

 Yes, if your birthday is the day of the election or before.

 Can changes to my information or applications be submitted via Fax?

 No. The Voter Registration office cannot accept any electronic signatures.

 I've had some legal problems in my past.
 May I vote?

 Due to recent appellate court decisions, Pennsylvania has one of the nation's most permissive laws regarding voters with criminal records.
 Only prisoners currently incarcerated (including in halfway house treatment facilities) for conviction of a felony are prevented from voting.
 Any ex-felon who is released from incarceration may vote, even if still on parole, if he has a current registration.
 In some cases, that may mean he needs to re-register.